 Continuing connection of new customers, especially in rural areas.

-The State of São Paulo is the most developed and industrialized state in Brazil and represents approximately 33% of total electricity demand in Brazil.
+The State of São Paulo is the most developed and industrialized state in Brazil and represents approximately 33% of total electricity demand in the country.
 The State of São Paulo has highly diverse and dynamic economic and demographic characteristics, which generate significant differences among the various regions and electric distribution service territories of the State.
 These can be divided between the slower growing, more developed concession areas of Metropolitana (urban São Paulo) and Bandeirante (the industrialized regions of Alto de Tietê, Baixada Santista, Oeste and Vale de Paraiba), and the faster-growing and less developed concession areas of Elektro (the border regions of the State) and CPFL (principally the cities of Campinas and Ribeirão Preto and surrounding areas).
-These higher growth rates are being driven primarily by migration away from urban São Paulo and by rapid growth in the services sector.
+These higher growth rates are driven primarily by migration away from urban São Paulo and by rapid growth in the services sector.

-The Southeastern region is growing at a slower rate relative to other regions in Brazil.
-Elektro’s concession area, while geographically located in the Southeastern region, has a unique demographic profile that has allowed it to experience higher growth rates than the region.
+The Southeastern region of Brazil is growing at a slower rate relative to other regions.
+While geographically located in the Southeastern region, Elektro’s concession area has a unique demographic profile that allows it to experience higher growth rates than other concession areas in the Southeastern region.
 In 1999, a year of economic volatility and slowdown in Brazil, demand in the Elektro concession area increased by 4.8%, as compared to increases of 1.7% in the CPFL area, and -7.4% in the Bandeirante area.
 Elektro’s expansive geographic coverage provides a diverse customer base and opportunities to grow by connecting new unregulated customers in contiguous concession areas as open-access regulations become more transparent.

 Brazil has traditionally relied on public sector investments in large hydroelectric projects to meet its power requirements.
 In 1999, hydroelectricity accounted for approximately 90% and 95% of total power generated and capacity installed, respectively.
-The high capital costs associated with hydroelectric projects combined with the inability of Brazil’s power companies to meet their payment and other contractual obligations in the early 1990s created additional instability in the market.
+The high capital costs associated with hydroelectric projects combined with the inability of Brazil’s power companies to meet their payment and other contractual obligations in the early 1990s, created additional instability in the market.
 As a result, the Brazilian Government allocated all existing and future power supply to the LDCs prior to the LDCs’ privatization.
 This measure was intended to facilitate the subsequent privatization of generators and provide a smooth transition to a functioning wholesale market.
 To implement this allocation, the electric LDCs in Brazil were required to enter into 8-year contracts (“Initial Contracts”) for substantially all of their supply needs through at least 2002.
-Beginning in 2003, required purchase obligations under the Initial Contracts decline on a straight line basis over a three year period.
+Beginning in 2003, the purchase obligations under the Initial Contracts decline on a straight line basis over the next three year period.

 Since the implementation of the Initial Contracts, the development of new generation capacity has been limited as a result of the following factors: